-We need help filling out this section!
+We need updated screenshots.
 Feel free to follow the edit this page link and contribute.

 Imagine you need to sell a DrupalCon t-shirt.
 This t-shirt comes in different sizes and colors.
 Each combination of size and color has its own SKU, so you know which color and size the customer has purchased and you can track exactly how many of each combination you have in stock.

 Color and size are product attributes.
 Blue and small are product attribute values, belonging to the mentioned attributes.
 The combination of attribute values (with a SKU and a price) is called a product variation.
 These variations are grouped inside a product.